ResourcefulSupply/advancedsearch/README.md

 # Advanced Search
 Advanced Search allows you to search for files using advanced search criteria.
-This extends Nextcloud’s full text search capabilities (assuming fulltext_search is enabled) to direct file searches towards a file’s tag or title, use an OR modifier instead of the standard AND, exlcude certain words from search, and find an exact match of a string of words.
+This extends Nextcloud’s full text search capabilities (assuming fulltext_search is enabled) to direct file searches towards a file’s tag or title, use an OR modifier instead of the standard AND search, exlcude certain words from search, and find an exact match of a string of words.

 # How to Use It